openssl/openssl/README.md

 	git clone --branch master https://github.com/open-quantum-safe/liboqs.git
 	cd liboqs
-	autoreconf -i
+	mkdir build && cd build
-	./configure --prefix=<OPENSSL_DIR>/oqs --enable-shared=no
+	cmake -GNinja -DCMAKE_INSTALL_PREFIX=<OPENSSL_DIR>/oqs ..
-	make -j
+	ninja
-	make install
+	ninja install

 Building liboqs requires your system to have (a standard) OpenSSL already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl` (for brew on macOS).
-Otherwise, you may need to specify it with `--with-openssl=<path-to-system-openssl-dir>`.
+Otherwise, you may need to specify it with `-DOPENSSL_ROOT_DIR=<path-to-system-openssl-dir>` added to the `cmake` command.

 #### Step 2: Build the fork